alexehrlich/42Rio-multilayer-percepron/README.md

 ### Special case: softmax output layer and Categorical Cross Entropy Loss function
 This is a common combination and there is a buty behind it to end up being a simple equation.
 [This video](https://www.youtube.com/watch?v=znqbtL0fRA0&pp=ygUeY3Jvc3MgZW50cm9weSBsb3NzIGFuZCBzb2Z0bWF4) explains the mathematical proof extremely good.

-## Usage
-- `make setup` to install dependencies
-- `make preprocess_data` to clean and normalize the data set
-- `make train_classifier` to train the neural network with the train and validation subset
-- `make prediction` to take the test subset and test the data

 ## Resources